 - As a parent, you have to start with the purpose/the why of the course, give that big picture.
 Allow them to use their big ideas.
 If you need to review, have them solve the problem a different way without overdoing repetition.

-Join Vicki and Sandra for an enlightening chat about understanding teens and finding homeschool success with personality tests!
+Lastly join Vicki and Sandra for an enlightening chat about understanding teens and finding homeschool success with personality tests!

 PLEASE SUBSCRIBE TO HSHSP VIA COMPUTER